Summit Agenda | Wednesday, 28 October 2026

 Lorena Oliveira - Head of Science and Modelling, Water NSW

-• Integrating water quality, water quantity, and system modelling into unified decision-making
+• Integrating water quality, water quantity, and system modelling to enable unified, enterprise-level decision-making

-• Using science-led forecasting and analytics to improve operational planning and response
+• Using science-led forecasting and advanced analytics to strengthen operational planning and system response

-• Translating scientific insight into practical system resilience and delivery decisions
+• Translating scientific insight into practical decisions that strengthen system resilience and service delivery outcomes

 img